Welcome to the Farnworth & Worsley Circuit website.

 Click here to like us on Facebook

 The circuit has a membership of over 630 which is ecumenical having United Reformed Church, Anglican and LEP congregations.
-It is served by 4 ministers, the Superintendent Minister Reverend Stephen Radford, Methodist minister Reverend Darren Garfield, United Reformed Church minister Reverend Philip Brooks and Anglican minister Reverend Bob Horrocks (rector) along with 4 lay workers, the administrator Mrs Jeanette Roberts-Fox, the community worker Mrs Sally Cooper, the youth work coordinator Mrs Grace Thomas and the Community Centre and Cafe Manager at Cleggs Lane Mrs Christine Thiao; who together with 3 circuit stewards make up the Leadership team.
+It is served by 3 ministers, the Superintendent Minister Reverend Darren Garfield, minister Reverend Stuart Wild and Anglican minister Reverend Jane Greenhalgh along with 4 lay workers, the administrator Mrs Jeanette Roberts-Fox, the community worker Mrs Sally Cooper, the youth work coordinator Miss Naomi Sharp and the Community Centre and Cafe Manager at Wharton & Cleggs Lane Mrs Christine Thiao; who together with 6 circuit stewards make up the Leadership team.
 We work in a collaborative, lively and challenging way taking all that is best from the denominations and actively sharing a living faith in Jesus Christ as Lord and Saviour.
 Our circuit vision is ‘They shall mount up on wings as eagles’ taken from Isaiah 40v31a.